Smoke Free Campus

 - A smoke-free campus provides many health benefits including preventing the effects of secondhand smoke.

-- Institutions including Western will be smoke-free by July 2019.
+- Institutions including Western became smoke free as of July 2019.

-For any concerns regarding the new smoke & vape free campus, please contact:
+For any concerns regarding the new smoke- and vape-free campus, please contact:

 Chris MacNeil, Director of Physical Plant